jannikbach/deformable_dataset/README.md

 #### Description

-This script processes multiple `.npz` files from the directory `./log_cloth` to aggregate their data based on the `spring_elastic_stiffness` value.
-The primary objective is to group the data from these files, and store the aggregated data into a new `.npz` file named `dataset3x300_long.npz`.
+This script processes multiple `.npz` files from the directory `./data` to aggregate their data based on the `spring_elastic_stiffness` value.
+The primary objective is to group the data from these files, and store the aggregated data into a new `.npz` file named `dataset.npz`.

 #### How it works